JulieHM/Notisblokk/notisblokk/README.md

 # Notisblokk
 This application was made as the first part of a group project.
-We decided to create a diary-type application, in which the user can scribble notes, save them, and open them at a later time.
+We decided to create a diary-type application, in which the user can scribble category, save them, and open them at a later time.

 GUI in Deliverable 1          |  GUI in Deliverable 2: Updated to include a delete button